-As a single father, I became the cook for reasons of economy and love.
+As a single father, I became a cook for reasons of economy and love.
 I would always ask my children what they would like for dinner.
-I wanted to make a meal that they would love and have them experience my heritage and wonderful memories of childhood and family ties, that I hoped they will cherish.
-Sometimes they would ask for pizza or mac and cheese, but my heart would elate when they requested couscous, chorba or honey lamb tagine "Lham Lehlou".
+I wanted to make a meal that they would love and have them experience my heritage and sow for them the seeds of wonderful memories of childhood and family ties, that I hoped they will cherish with their children.
+Sometimes they would ask for pizza or mac and cheese, but my heart would elate when they requested couscous, chorva or honey lamb tagine "Lham Lehlou".
 That is when I realized that for the women of my childhood, preparing meals was not a burden, but rather a genuine expression of love and devotion for their family.
 Their generosity and hospitality were also extended to treasured guests.
 These women were transmitting their ancestral practices to the next generation.

 I have come full circle and now I am that child coming from the kitchen with all the memories of the wonderful cuisine of my childhood.
 I am humbly emulating the cooking of my grandmother, mother and sisters, and of all the women of my culinary heritage.
-The extraordinary influence of; Berbers, Romans, Phoenicians, Carthaginians, Jews, Arabs, Turks, Spanish, Portuguese and French that extraordinary melting pot of cultures around the Mediterranean has come together in Casablanca The Restaurant, hopefully your Restaurant where you can feel uniquely welcomed, and utterly relaxed....
+The unique influence of; Berbers (Amazigh)* , Romans, Phoenicians, Carthaginians, Jews, Arabs, Turks, Spanish, Portuguese and French this extraordinary melting pot of cultures around the West Mediterranean has come together in Casablanca The Restaurant, hopefully your Restaurant!
+Where you can feel uniquely welcomed, and utterly relaxed....

-My ambition is to share my heritage with our patrons.
-If I can bring and share a slight notion of this wonderful background, I would hope to create a cultural bridge for all of us.
-Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny.
+I will feel happy, if I can bring and share a glimpse notion of this wonderful background, I would hope to create a cultural bridge for all of us.
+Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny's... my humble contribution.